-Form I-751 is intended for conditional residents whose status was obtained through marriage to a U.S. citizen.
-Not everyone who married a U.S. citizen becomes a conditional resident -- only those whose marriage was less than two years old when the immigrant was either approved for residence or entered the U.S. with an immigrant visa.
+Form I-751 is intended for use by conditional U.S. residents whose status was obtained through marriage to a U.S. citizen.
+Not everyone who married a U.S. citizen and then applies for a green card becomes a conditional resident; only those whose marriage was less than two years old when the immigrant was either approved for residence or entered the U.S. with an immigrant visa.

 If you file Form I-751 too early, USCIS will return your application to you and you'll have to refile it.
 This might take several weeks, which will delay your ultimate approval.

 If you don't file your I-751 before your conditional resident status expires, your status will terminate automatically and you can be removed from the United States (deported).

 If the failure to file on time is no fault of your own, you can, if you hurry, submit Form I-751 with an explanation and proof that your late filing is for valid reasons that were beyond your control.
 USCIS has the discretion to approve or deny your late filing.

 Also, as mentioned above, late filing can be excused in cases where the applicant seeks a waiver of the joint filing requirement.

 In any case, you'll want to get in touch with USCIS before your case is transferred to immigration court.
 Contact an immigration lawyer immediately if you're in this situation.

 Filing Form I-751 is more complicated that you might think, requiring careful preparation and assembly of supporting documents.
 In order to have the best chances of getting it done on time and receiving USCIS approval, it is recommended that you get help from an experienced and competent immigration attorney.
 Hiring a lawyer will help ensure you avoid legal snags, so it's typically well worth the additional cost.